 Bradley Creswick at the upstairs hall at The Sage, the Royal Northern Sinfonia’s permanent home in Gateshead, on the south side of the river from Newcastle.
 That’s the Tyne and the Tyne Bridge out the window.

 Royal Northern Sinfonia is a British chamber orchestra, founded in Newcastle upon Tyne and currently based in Gateshead.
 For the first 46 years of its history, the orchestra gave the bulk of its concerts at the Newcastle City Hall.
 Since 2004, the orchestra has been resident at The Sage, Gateshead.
 In June 2013 Her Majesty Queen Elizabeth II bestowed the title “Royal” on the orchestra, formally naming it the Royal Northern Sinfonia.

-The vid above doesn’t have the entire Vaughan Williams, so here’s my lovely lad conducting this exquisite piece:
+The vid above doesn’t have the entire Vaughan Williams, so here’s my Tyneside lad conducting this exquisite piece:

 “The Lark Ascending”

 John Wilson, conductor